r509/r509/README.md

 Inside the gem there is a binary named ```r509```.
 Type ```r509 -h``` to see a list of options.

+##CA Howto
+[This guide](https://langui.sh/2012/11/02/building-a-ca-r509-howto/) provides instructions on building a basic CA using r509.
+In it you will learn how to create a root, set up the configuration profiles, issue certificates, revoke certificates, and see responses from an OCSP responder.

 ##Usage
 ###CSR
 To generate a 2048-bit RSA CSR